SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/config.md

 ];
 </pre>

-### Shards and replicas
+## Shards and replicas

 The default shards/replica configuration is set to:

 - The `data` index has two primary shards and two replicas
-- The `lookup` index has one primary shard and no replica (the ES documentation [notes][es:query-dsl-terms-lookup] that "... consider using an index with a single shard ... lookup terms filter will prefer to execute the get request on a local node if possible ...")
+- The `lookup` index has one primary shard and no replica (the Elasticsearch [documentation][es:query-dsl-terms-lookup] notes that "... consider using an index with a single shard ... lookup terms filter will prefer to execute the get request on a local node if possible ...")

 If it is required to change the numbers of [shards][es:shards] and replicas it is preferable to use the `$smwgElasticsearchConfig` setting for this with.